The European market potential for dried ginger

 - Target leading Western European countries importing ginger from developing countries.
 The most interesting are the Netherlands, the United Kingdom and Germany, while Italy and Spain could also be interesting.

 - Consider also targeting smaller and fast-growing importers of ginger.
-In the 2015-2019 period, Czech Republic and Sweden increasingly imported directly from developing countries, which suggests that direct exports to markets outside the large ones can certainly be developed.
-Although import volumes in these smaller markets are naturally smaller as well, they may still be interesting, in particular for small to medium-sized exporters.
+Between 2016 and 2020, Austria, Czechia and Portugal increasingly imported directly from developing countries.
+This shows that it is certainly possible to export directly to the smaller markets.
+Although the import volumes of those markets are smaller, they may still be interesting, in particular for small to medium-sized exporters.

-4. What trends offer opportunities on the European dried ginger market?
+4. What trends offer opportunities or pose threats on the European dried ginger market?

-For this reason, consumers increasingly use dried ginger for its promoted beneficial health effects.
-For example, ginger consumption is a popular topic in blogs and health magazines, which often mention it helps with digestive problems, the flu and stress.
-Due to its growing popularity, ginger is also increasingly used as a health supplement as well as in other food products, such as tea, beer and snacks.
-Examples include:
+The perceived health benefits of ginger are described, amongst others, in blogs, vlogs and health magazines.
+These publications often mention that ginger consumption helps with digestive problems, the flu and stress.
+Due to its growing popularity, ginger is also increasingly used as a health supplement, as well as in other food products such as tea, beer and snacks.
+Examples are:

-- Ginger root health supplement at Holland & Barrett (United Kingdom and Netherlands);
+- Ginger root health supplement at Holland & Barrett (the United Kingdom and the Netherlands);

-- Organic ginger tea from Alnatura, at Rewe (Germany, see also picture 2);
+- Organic ginger tea from Alnatura, available at Alnatura and other retailers such as Rewe;

-- Ginger Nuts (biscuits) at Morrisons (United Kingdom).
+- Ginger Nuts (biscuits) at Morrisons (the United Kingdom).

-Ginger is also increasingly used in aromatherapy and wellness, such as essential or massage oils and diffusers.
-Examples include:
+In addition, ginger is also increasingly used in aromatherapy and wellness, such as in hair care products, essential or massage oils and diffusers.
+Examples are:

-- Ginger Pure Essential Oil at Holland and Barrett (United Kingdom)
+- Ginger Essential Oil at Douglas (the Netherlands)

-- Scent sticks – Ginger and Lime at Bol.com (Netherlands)
+- Scent sticks – Ginger and Lime at Bol.com (the Netherlands)

 Growing popularity of ethnic cuisines